Phosphate acetyltransferase

-The substrates of this enzyme are acetyl-CoA and phosphate, whereas its two products are CoA and acetyl phosphate.
+The substrates of this enzyme are phosphate and acetyl-CoA.
+Its products are acetyl phosphate and coenzyme A. It was characterised from Clostridium kluyveri.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:phosphate acetyltransferase.
 Other names in common use include phosphotransacetylase, phosphoacylase, and PTA.
-This enzyme participates in 3 metabolic pathways: taurine and hypotaurine metabolism, pyruvate metabolism, and propanoate metabolism.
+This enzyme participates in three metabolic pathways: taurine and hypotaurine metabolism, pyruvate metabolism, and propanoate metabolism.